Politics of Togo: Eyadéma presidency

-Current political situation
+Gnassingbé presidency

-On February 5, 2005, Eyadéma died of a heart attack.
+On 5 February 2005, Eyadéma died of a heart attack.
 Shortly afterwards, his son Faure Gnassingbé was named by Togo's military as the country's leader, raising numerous eyebrows.
 Army Chief of Staff General Zakari Nandja announced the succession, saying the speaker of parliament (who should have taken over under the constitution) was out of the country.
 African Union leaders described the naming of Faure Gnassingbé as a military coup.
 The constitution of Togo declared that in the case of the president's death, the speaker of Parliament takes his place, and has 60 days to call new elections.
 However, on February 6, Parliament retroactively changed the Constitution, declaring that Faure would hold office for the rest of his father's term, with elections deferred until 2008.

 The African Union described the takeover as a military coup d'état.
 International pressure came also from the United Nations.
 Within Togo, opposition to the takeover culminated in riots in which four people died.
 In response, Gnassingbé agreed to hold elections in April 2005.
-On February 25, Gnassingbé resigned as president, soon after accepting nomination to run for the office in April.
+On 25 February, Gnassingbé resigned as president, soon after accepting nomination to run for the office in April.
 Parliament designated Deputy Speaker Bonfoh Abbass as interim president until the inauguration of the election winner.
-On May 3, 2005, Gnassingbé was sworn in as the new president garnering 60% of the vote according to official results.
+On 3 May 2005, Gnassingbé was sworn in as the new president garnering 60% of the vote according to official results.
 Disquiet has continued however with the opposition declaring the voting rigged, claiming the military stole ballot boxes from various polling stations in the South, as well as other election irregularities, such as telecommunication shutdown.
 The European Union has suspended aid in support of the opposition claims, while the African Union and the United States have declared the vote "reasonably fair" and accepted the outcome.
 The Nigerian president and Chair of the AU, Olusẹgun Ọbasanjọ, sought to negotiate between the incumbent government and the opposition to establish a coalition government, but surprisingly rejected an AU Commission appointment of former Zambian president, Kenneth Kaunda, as special AU envoy to Togo.
 Later in June, President Gnassingbe named opposition leader Edem Kodjo as the prime Minister.